How to Get a Pest Control Technician License in Montana

 How Montana Compares

-Montana requires 0 hours of pre-license education for pest control technicians.
+Montana does not require any pre-license education hours.
 The average total cost in Montana is around $1,000, compared to the national average of $1,290.
 Montana's 1-year renewal cycle is shorter than the national average of 2.2 years.

 How Much Does a Pest Control Technician License Cost in Montana?